 What is Ethereum?
-The best-known crypto platform

-The projects mentioned above are also titled as third generation cryptocurrencies.
-They are upgrades to Ethereum and solve the scalability and other issues (like mining) of the second generation blockchain.
+Ethereum is by far the best-known platform.
+Nowadays it has many competitors as well, such as EOS, TRON, and Tezos.
+The projects are also called third-generation blockchains.
+They are upgrades to Ethereum and solve the scalability and other issues of the second generation blockchains.

 Ethereum is founded by Vitalik Buterin